Who can I contact if I need help choosing courses?

 We understand that you are busy with assignments and deadlines in your regular graduate program, and thus we keep homework to a minimum.
 That said, we cannot help you improve your writing/speaking unless we see your work.
 Wherever possible, we base “homework” assignments on the writing/speaking that you are currently completing in your department.

-For example, in the Oral Presentation Skills course, you are invited to give a presentation that you will actually be giving in a course or at a conference.
-In the writing courses, instructors provide you with valuable individualized feedback based on the writing errors they see in the writing samples you submit: samples that may consist of proposals, course papers, or thesis chapters that you are working on as part of your graduate study.
+For example, in the Oral Presentation Skills course, you are invited to give a shortened version of a presentation that you will actually be giving in a course or at a conference.
+In the writing courses, instructors provide you with valuable individualized feedback based on the writing errors they see in the writing samples you submit: samples that may consist of sections of proposals, course papers, or thesis chapters that you are working on as part of your graduate study.

 Will the courses I take at GCAC be included in my transcript?